Iridescent-Coalescence/ahoy/README.md

     <ul>
       <li>Thank you to all of my teachers!
 Without you the world would surely not be so bright!</li>
       <li>Thank you to everyone who writes free informational articles!
 There are so many that I have bookmarked, and so many that I wish I had!
 Thank You!</li>
-      <li>Thank you to the Javascript contributors, and Node JS contributors!</li>
+      <li>Thank you to the HTML, CSS, && Javascript contributors, and Node JS contributors!</li>
       <li>Big shoutout to Google for maintaining such great engines (Both Search, and V8!).
 Without search I would not have found even half of this amazing content.
 Thank You!</li>
       <li>Thank you to Microsoft for maintaining this great place to share code, For VS Code, And for providing so many great OS!</li>
       <li>Thank you to all of the Open Source developers who put in massive amounts of time often FOR FREE!
 Thank YOU!</li>